imazen/resizer-web/content/docs/v3/plugins/diagnostics.md

 :bundle: free
 :tagline: "(default) - Whenever you have an issue, go to localhost/resizer.debug and you'll probably be told what is wrong."
-:aliases: "/plugins/diagnostics /plugins/diagnostic"
+:aliases: []
-:edit_info: master/core/plugins/basic/diagnostics_readme.md
+:edit_info: support/v3/core/plugins/basic/diagnostics_readme.md
+:flags:
+- "-sitemap"
 ---

 #Diagnostics plugin